dqdq4197/su-blog/README.md

+# Su_blog
-- As a web/mobile developer, you can start a blog to share your knowledge with others who want to make big in this industry.
+> As a web/mobile developer, you can start a blog to share your knowledge with others who want to make big in this industry.

 ### FrontEnd
 - React Hooks